It’s likely you’ve heard the term payroll giving. Is it something your company does already? If not, is it something it should consider doing?

 But we’d still argue the positives outweigh the negatives.
 From the charities’ perspective, there are obvious reasons why it’s a good thing.

-Over the years, Payroll Giving is estimated to have raised well over a billion pounds for the sector.
+Over the years, payroll charity giving is estimated to have raised well over a billion pounds for the sector.
 It might not constitute a huge proportion of the total amount needed to run the various charities but it’s still a considerable sum.

 Like a direct debit, it provides charities with regular income but Payroll Giving requires a lot less administration for the charity.
 If an alternative method of donation includes gift aid, the charity itself has to go through the process of reclaiming it.

 With Payroll Giving the donation is taken from salaries before tax is deducted, so there’s no need to reclaim anything.
 The less administration required on the part of the charity, the more funds can be directed towards their core work, which is why payroll charity giving is such an effective form of donation.

 Inspiring a culture of generosity